-What are Some Types of Truck Accidents?
+Types of Florida Truck Accidents

-Semi trucks, big rigs and 18 wheelers, because of their size, tend to have different types of accidents than ordinary passenger vehicles.
+Semi trucks, big rigs and 18 wheelers, because of their large size, tend to have different types of accidents than ordinary passenger vehicles.
 These are some examples of the types of serious truck accidents that can cause catastrophic injuries:

-Jackknifes: These happen when the tractor’s drive axle brakes lock up, causing the trailer to skid and stop at a right angle with the tractor.
+These happen when the tractor’s drive axle brakes lock up, causing the trailer to skid and stop at a right angle with the tractor.
 When a truck jackknifes it frequently causes the big rig truck to roll over.

 These often happen when going up or down steep hills.
 The semi truck may rollover if the wheels hit a curb or some other object when taking a curve too fast or when the driver tries to return the truck to the road after a tire runs off the pavement.

-Tire blowout accidents: Tires often blow out or lose treads (“road alligators,”) causing the driver to lose control of the truck.
+Tires often blow out or lose treads (“road alligators,”) causing the driver to lose control of the truck.

-Underride accidents: Underride accidents happen when an 18 wheeler truck stops suddenly in traffic and a smaller vehicle behind it continues moving forward, going underneath the truck’s trailer because of how high they sit above the ground.
+Underride accidents happen when an 18 wheeler truck stops suddenly in traffic and a smaller vehicle behind it continues moving forward, going underneath the truck’s trailer because of how high they sit above the ground.

 Oil spills or toxic gases or other poisonous materials can cause injury or death.
 Inflammable materials can cause fires.

-A truck accident is often the consequence of driver error, or other unsafe equipment.
+- A truck accident is often the consequence of driver error, or other unsafe equipment.
 These are some of the reasons a truck accident could happen when they shouldn’t: